The Phrygian mode belongs to the III chord!

 E Phrygian – Am shape

-The next shape will be the A Phrygian Dm shape, use this as your starting point next time you practice this exercise.
+The next shape will be the A Phrygian Dm shape, use this as your starting point next time you practise this exercise.
 Here’s a video demonstration.

-The improvisations that demonstrate the different modes do not have any chords behind it, all you can hear is the actual scale, compare the Phrygian to all the other minor modal improvisations:
+The improvisations that demonstrate the different modes do not have any chords behind them, all you can hear is the actual scale, compare this Phrygian improvisation to the other two minor modal improvisations.

 Make sure you can actually see when I add the extra notes in each of these improvisations, they are all in Am.

-To learn more about Phrygian in a musical context, take the Advanced Guitar Course.
+To learn more about Phrygian and find it in a musical context, take the advanced course.